 (for the users when they go back to your web site, make a new post and add insert new media in the post, they will see the maximum upload size is 1GB now)

-As you may have noticed, the bufferring speed of the films is quite fast in LAN.
+As you may have noticed, the bufferring speed of the films is quite fast in a LAN.

 FYI, you can embed the images captured by webcam into your website, more details are referred to another blog.